sinhcoshtanh/video_game_sales_excel/README.md

 - Calculate the total Global sales

 ### Analysis:
-- [X] Top 5 performing genres in each region
+- Top 5 performing genres in each region - [X]
-- [X] Top 5 performing publishers in each region
+- Top 5 performing publishers in each region - [X]
-- [X] Top 5 performing platforms in each region
+- Top 5 performing platforms in each region - [X]
 - Genres gaining the most popularity globally
-- Publishers gaining the most popularity globally
-- The top performing game
-- The top performing game series
-- Connections between the top perfomring game series and the top performing game genres
+- Connections between the top performing game series and the top performing game genres

 ## Results:
 You can see the raw Microsoft Excel file [here](https://github.com/sinhcoshtanh/video_game_sales_excel/blob/e9afab102ac453941ceb8ca082137912b977e033/dashboards.xlsx).
 This will include all of the Pivot Tables and VLOOKUP features in addition to the most important aspect of the file, the dashboard file which is found under the 'dashboard' tab underneath.